 10U Squirts, 12U Peewees and 14U Bantams: Teams practice together and participate in the Columbus House Hockey league in which teams have games against other CCYHA teams or teams from neighboring associations (including Springfield and Newark).
 Practices are primarily at the OhioHealth Dublin Chiller but can be at Chiller North or IceWorks.
 Games can be either Saturdays or Sundays and at any Chiller rink as games are against all associations.

 House registration opens up on or about July 1st.
-(DUE TO COViD-19 registration dates may change) Many of our divisions are very popular and have filled up quickly in the past (less than 24 hours in some cases).
+Many of our divisions are very popular and have filled up quickly in the past (less than 24 hours in some cases).
 There have been instances where we have been able to open up other sessions but most of the time, we are unable to do accommodate extra players so it is important to sign up early.
 Early bird discounts will be available for signing up early.
-Registration closes when filled or early September.
+Registration closes when spots are filled or late August (which ever comes first).

 What equipment is needed for the House league?